Try These 10 Things To Fix Your Computer Problem Before You Call Support

 - Check your Course Management System (CMS) Status

 Is it a maintenance time?
-Or is your CMS currently experiencing an outage?
+Or is Canvas currently experiencing an outage?

 - Clear Browser Cache (history, cookies, etc.)